Making cancer treatment decisions during pregnancy

 Making treatment decisions

 You may have different treatment options.
-You will need to fully understand the risks and benefits of each before you decide.
+It is important to fully understand the risks and benefits of each option before you decide.
 This may involve several appointments with your cancer team.
-Make sure you have enough information to make your decision.
+Your cancer team understand that you need to think through your options.
+You should make sure you take enough time to think about and understand the information they give you.

 What treatment depends on